KY-001 Temperature sensor (DS18B20)

 sensors.requestTemperatures();

-// ... and output measured temperature
+// ... and measured temperature is printed.

 Serial.print("Temperature: ");